QuEraComputing/Bloqade.jl/docs/src/waveform.md

 draw(waveform)
 ```

 In certain cases, users may have their own waveforms specified by a vector of clocks and a vector of signal strengths.
-To build a waveform from the two vectors, we can directly use the functions `piecewise_linear` or `piecewise_constant`, corresponding to different interpolations.
+To build a waveform from the two vectors, we can directly use the functions `piecewise_linear` or `piecewise_constant`:

 ```@repl user_input
-a =  [i for i in 1:10]
+a =  [i for i in 1:10];
-b = rand(10)
+b = rand(10);
 wf1 = piecewise_linear(clocks=a; values=b)
 wf2 = piecewise_constant(clocks=a; values=b)
 ```

-## Operations of Waveforms
+## Operations on Waveforms

-EaRyd also supports several operations of the waveforms.
+EaRyd also supports several operations on the waveforms.
 Waveforms can be sliced using the duration syntax `start..stop`, e.g

 ```@repl slicing